 As mentioned, creating a backup with AOMEI Backupper effectively keeps your vital data safe.
 Don’t put all eggs in one basket.
 You can store them on different hard drives.

 ✍ Transfer and Sync your data on Mult Cloud Drive

-If it’s not convenient for you to store data in different places, the MultCloud would be an alternative.
+If it’s not convenient for you to store data in different places, MultCloud would be an alternative.
 You can transfer and manage your multiple cloud files with one app.
-MultCloud enables you to transfer files between cloud drives, like Google Drive, Dropbox, OneDrive, and keep two cloud services synced.
+MultCloud enables you to transfer files between cloud drives, like Google Drive, Dropbox, and OneDrive, and keep two cloud services synced.